Start Annotation

 The Challenge: When Voice Interfaces Move Outdoors

-Earlier generations of audio systems relied on blind suppression—removing anything that didn’t resemble speech.
-While effective in controlled settings, this approach introduces serious trade-offs.
+Earlier audio systems relied on blind suppression — removing anything that didn’t resemble speech.
+While effective in controlled settings, this approach distorts speech and loses context.

 Blind Suppression vs. Informed Filtering